WebMole/Micro-Crawler/ReadMe.md

 	grunt

-Not much implemented in the `gruntfile` yet, there's only [livereload](https://chrome.google.com/webstore/detail/livereload/jnihajbhpnppcggbcgedagnkighmdlei) working atm but we may add minification and other cool things ;)
+At this time, there is not much in `gruntfile` yet, [livereload](https://chrome.google.com/webstore/detail/livereload/jnihajbhpnppcggbcgedagnkighmdlei) works atm but we may add minification and other cool things later ;)

+### Todo

+* Fix the `vanilla` infinite loop at end of crawl.
+    * For the moment, uncheck `Explore automatically` in `WSM settings` when it's done
+* Set a max width for `Next element to click:` in `WSM statistics`
+* Move `AutoRefresh` on a fixed place so it's easier to click when graphs updates automatically